-In an open Conversation, you can delete any message or reply, no matter who posted it.
-Once a message or reply is deleted, it cannot be easily recovered.
-In such an open system, take care to delete what you intend.
+Once a message or reply is deleted, it can't be easily recovered.
+In such an open system, take care to delete only what you intend.

 Once you delete a message, appears where the message used to be.
 You can mouse over this icon to find out who deleted the message, who posted it originally, and the date and time the message was deleted.

 Note: All content is retained on the system for legal or forensic purposes.
 Only an application administrator can recover deleted messages and notes.